 Want to boost energy in a real and lasting way?
 Here are a few fatigue fighters that will leave you feeling refreshed, revitalized, and ready to take on your day.

 1. Eat your breakfast.
 There’s a reason it’s called the most important meal of the day.
 A good, nutritious breakfast gives you the energy you need to stay awake and alert.
 People who eat breakfast every morning report less fatigue and stress than people who skip breakfast.
-High-fiber foods, like hot oatmeal, will stick with you longer than a sweet roll or pastry.
-As the day wears on, they'll prevent you from getting hungry, which can also lead to low energy.
+High-fiber foods, like hot oatmeal, will stick with you longer than a sweet roll or pastry..
+As the day wears on toward lunch, high fiber and high protein foods will keep you satisfied and help sustain your energy level.